vjammi/datastructures/src/main/java/ds/patterns/binarysearch/readme.md

                         ^
                               ^
 ```
-### 2 Given a sorted array of integers nums, find the number of times the array has been rotated.
+### 2 Given a sorted array of integers, find the number of times the array has been rotated.
 ```
             0   1   2   3   4   5   6   7   8   9
     nums = [15, 16, 17, 18, 19, 20, 21, 12, 13, 14]